WLCSC/proctor/README.md

 ------
 * bundle install
 * edit/create config/database.yml & config/app_config.yml
-* edit config/initializers/setup_mail.rb with your mail server details
 * rake db:setup

-This requires LDAP for user authentication.
-Users don't exist inside Proctor until they log in.
+This can use LDAP and/or a local set of users for authentication.
+Users have to exist before they can log in, which means you need to manually create at least 1 user in your database before you can get in.

     Proctor is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by